montr/montr/README.md

 ```bash
 npm install
 ```
 6. Run webpack to watch frontend sources changes in `./src/ui`.
-Transpiled assets will be copied to `./src/Host/wwwroot/assets` and served from these location.
+Compiled assets will be copied to `./src/Host/wwwroot/assets` and served from these location.
 ```bash
 npm start
 ```